thealiilman/unm-competition-info/COMPETITION.md

 ### Design
 There's more to design than crafting beautiful shapes.

-The content of a page should be structured neatly and be easy to ead.
+The content of a page should be structured neatly and be easy to read.

 We suggest reading [_Design Principles for Developers: Processes and CSS Tips for Better Web Design_](https://css-tricks.com/design-principles-for-developers-processes-and-css-tips-for-better-web-design/) for design tips.